coinex-smart-chain/docs/en-us/genesis_contract.md

 - name: `unjailed`
 - type: transaction(not payable)
 - method: `function unjailed() external onlyInitialized returns (bool)`
+- conditions:
+  1. The creator of the transaction is a created validator, and the validator was in a 'Jailed' state.
+- actions:
+  1. Invoke the `clean` method of the Slash contract to clear the node's wrong block record;
+  2. If the amount of the validator's total staking is more than 10000`CET`, add it to the candidate validator list.
 - params:
 - result:
     | name | type | required | description |